Fully integrated with generator, lights and solar power. Learn more about features.

-Called a “mobile fortress” by military officials, the Mobile Barrier MBT-1m is built to protect...
+Called a “mobile fortress” by military officials, the Mobile Barriers MBT-1m is built to protect...

 The Mobile Barriers